April 13, 2026

 May 24

 Winston-Salem Food Truck Festival.
 1–7 p.m.
 Winston-Salem's biannual food truck festival returns to the downtown's Industry Hill neighborhood, as dozens of food trucks will line up along Ninth Street between Wise Man and Radar Brewing.
 There will also be live music, craft beer, kids activities, and more.
 Admission is free.
-1–7 p.m.
+Happening simultaneously is the free MIXXER Maker Market.
+Shop for hand-made goods, watch local artist demos, and enjoy and free tours.
+MIXXER is also where you'll find the Food Truck Festival picnic area.

-Salem Band Concert with Paperhand Puppet Intervention.
-The nation’s oldest mixed wind ensemble kicks off its summer season with a crowd favorite: a magical, family-friendly performance alongside the acclaimed Paperhand Puppet Intervention.
-Enjoy music from Encanto, Pirates of the Caribbean, and more in historic Salem Square.
+Salem Band Concert w/ Paperhand Puppet Intervention Salem Band’s free summer concert series opens with a crowd favorite: Paperhand Puppet Intervention, known for their whimsical, larger-than-life creations paired with music from Encanto, Fiddler on the Roof, Pirates of the Caribbean, and more in historic Salem Square.
 Bring a blanket or lawn chair; food trucks will be on-site, or pack a picnic.
-Pre-concert activities begin at 6:45 p.m., and the free concert starts at 7:30 p.m.
+Pre-concert activities begin at 6:45 p.m., with the concert at 7:30 p.m.

 THROUGHOUT THE MONTH